Annual Activities Reporting Schedule for UNAC & Non-Represented Faculty, in accordance with the

 - Alternatively, once an AAR has been submitted it can be accessed and printed from the "Forms & Reports" menu option by selecting "Prior Activity Input Forms."
 Click on the eye icon to view a specific year's report, and use your browser menu to print the document.

 Faculty180 began broad use starting with the 2013-14 AAR reporting year, while a smaller group of faculty participated in a pilot test for 2012-13 AARs.
-For those up for promotion/tenure in 2019-20, for the first time all of your years under review may be summarized via Faculty180.
-You will still need to enter your activities for the 2018-19 AAR so that they are included in the comprehensive report output.
+All activities for your years under review may be summarized via Faculty180.
+You will still need to enter your activities for the 2020-21 AAR so that they are included in the comprehensive report output.

 If under special circumstances you have years under review that predate the use of Faculty180, you may either export your Faculty180 summary into MS Word and add the activities information for the missing years to create a single complete document, or you may use the Comprehensive Activities Report template to produce a separate document covering those years.
 Either option is acceptable.